-This module introduces students to chair-side assisting duties and techniques practiced in general dentistry with emphasis on four-handed dentistry.
+6.0 Quarter Credits This module introduces students to chair-side assisting duties and techniques practiced in general dentistry with emphasis on four-handed dentistry.
 Students learn how to handle and transfer dental instruments and place materials on models.
-Properties and manipulation of common dental materials, including amalgam, composites, liners, bases and other bonding systems are presented.
-Students practice required procedures such as placement, wedging and removal of Tofflemire retainers and other matrices.
-Procedures to include placement of cement bases and liners, and placement of temporary sedative dressing on Typodont manikins are also practiced.
-Students are introduced to basic anatomy of the head and teeth.
-Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication are discussed.
-Related spelling and terminology is studied throughout the module.
+Properties and manipulation of common dental materials, including amalgam, composites, glass ionomers and sealants, are presented.
+Students practice procedures such as placement, wedging and removal of Tofflemire retainers, placement of cement bases and liners, and placement of temporary sedative dressing on Typodont manikins.
+Basic concepts of psychology and communication are discussed with emphasis on helping dental patients overcome anxieties related to dental treatment.
+Students also study related dental terminology.
+Students learn patient scheduling as part of front office procedures.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Outside Hours: 20.0.
+Lecture Hours: 40 Lab Hours: 40